medavox/distribackup/docs/report/report.md

 * connection operators receiving bytes (which they then decode into messages) will add to the queue

-each Peer has its own UUID, generated during first run and stored on-disk
+Each Peer has its own UUID, generated during first run and stored on-disk

 ------